 Some people say humans don’t deserve the pure and unconditional love of dogs.
 But since we have it, we should return that love by providing our pets with the best care.
 Providing needed grooming is just part of that care.
 And while grooming is necessary, it can disturb some dogs.
 As a pet parent, you need to help reduce dog grooming stress.

-Follow these five tips, and you’ll find it’s much easier to get your four-legged pal to cooperate with the groomer.
+Follow these tips, and you’ll find it’s much easier to get your four-legged pal to cooperate with the groomer.

 Set an example for your dog

 All dogs have a strong sense of empathy.
 So if you’re nervous, your dog will be stressed, too.